dshorthouse/dina-image-upload/README.md

   - reads the `metadata.yml` file
   - creates an object store metadata entry
   - uploads the files to the bucket
-  - verifies the MD5 hash post-upload for the CR2 or the NEF
+  - verifies the SHA1 post-upload for the CR2 or the NEF
   - writes to either the `logs` or `errors` table in the `image-upload.db` SQLite database
   - `puts` a response that `qsub_batch.sh` receives, which writes to `upload_assets_output.csv` for additional logging